rutvikd1205/Interview-Analysis/README.md

    Once the deployment is complete, you will receive a URL where your application is hosted on Google Cloud Run.

 Replace `[PROJECT_ID]` and `[REGION]` with your actual project ID and preferred region, respectively.

+## Challenges

+1. Initially I faced version issues.
+- To resolve this, I used version control
+2. The model started hallucination and generating random insights and speakers.
+- To remedy this, I tuned the temperature, removed buffer memory and tried various prompts.
+3. Handling the transcribed text from audio file was tricky.
+- I had to check the JSON format and it's contents.
+4. I had to generalize the code because Flask typically runs on port 5000 by default, whereas the deployed model operates on port 8080.

 ## License